 In terms of gear, wide-angle lenses—particularly those between 28 and 35 mm—are especially useful when taking sunset beach photos, since they’ll let you get more of that glorious oceanside landscape into the frame.

 You’ve Got Your Sunset Photos—Now What?

 Now that you’ve learned how to photograph sunsets, it’s time to upload those amazing sunset pictures to your online photography portfolio.
 Don’t have one yet?
 Use a website builder to create one in a snap.

-Go for an online portfolio that offers striking templates that will help you show off those vibrant sunset images.
+Go for an online portfolio website that offers striking templates that will help you show off those vibrant sunset images.
 If you’re looking to sell prints of your sunset photos, a built-in online store is also a must for your portfolio.
 Instagram integration will show folks browsing the portfolio your latest sunset pictures, and a built-in blog is always a great idea to help visitors to your site get a feel for your personality and learn about the story behind each shot.

 Don’t know where to start?
 Check out our guide on how to build the perfect landscape photography portfolio for tips on narrowing down your shots, developing a brand, writing a bio, and more.

 Ready to build a photography portfolio website that captures clients’ attention?
 From image-focused themes to a built-in proofing tool, we’ve got photographers covered.
 Start your free trial with Format today!

 Now get out there and chase that light!